-- Action level 4 – RULA score 7-8 means that the person is working in the worst posture with an immediate risk of injury from their work posture, and the reasons for this need to be investigated and changed immediately to prevent an injury.
+- Action Level 4 – RULA score 7-8 means that the person is working in the worst posture with an immediate risk of injury from their work posture.
+Investigate the reasons and change them in the near future to prevent an injury.

 - McAtamney, L. & Corlett, E.N.
 (1993) RULA: a survey method for the investigation of work-related upper limb disorders, Applied Ergonomics, 24, 91-99.

 - Want To Correct Your Posture?
 Try The Cogwheel Model.

 - Why The Cogwheel Model Doesn’t Work For Your Posture

 - How Can a Physio Help With Back Pain?

 - Breastfeeding Postural Related Aches And Pain